Portfolio-Based Assessments

 What performance assessments are accepted in Maryland?

-Currently the edTPA and PPAT are acceptable.
+The edTPA and PPAT are both acceptable.

 What is the difference between the edTPA and PPAT?